 The workshop potentially serves as a professional development session to attract conference participants, including those from the Ministries of Finance, Environment, Climate Change and Disaster Management, Social Development/Social Protection, Gender Affairs and Community Development, private-sector insurance companies, civil society organisations, regional organisations such CDEMA, development partners and donors.

 Chairman of the Conference Steering Committee - Vice Chair, Munich Re Foundation, Germany,

 Dr. Nigel Clarke DPhil, MP

 Minister of Finance and the Public Service, Jamaica

 11:00 - 12:30 / Ballroom: Plenary 1 - Reaching scale in small markets: Regulatory harmonisation in the Caribbean

 Hosted by a2ii

-Cuna Caribbean Insurance, Vice President Risk & Compliance, Jamaica
+Cuna Caribbean Jamaica Ltd, Vice President Risk & Compliance, Jamaica

 In addition to providing financial stability and consumer protection, insurance supervisors have a critical role to play in market development.
 In smaller markets such as the Caribbean islands, reaching scale is a challenge for insurers.
 This is especially true in the inclusive insurance sector, leaving markets, and especially the most vulnerable populations, with insufficient coverage against a variety of risks.
 Developing common single market rules or recognising the insurance laws of neighbouring countries can ease market access and help providers to reach scale.
 This is particularly relevant when it comes to innovative solutions for lowering distribution costs or reducing the compliance burden associated with having to deal with multiple licensing regimes or product approval requirements.